Adding Components to a Channel

 Enter the channel role.

-Duration (ms) Select the entire duration of the channel.
-Setting the duration as -1 indicates that the embedded channel will run its full length in a particular channel.
+Select the entire duration of the channel.
+Setting the duration as -1 indicates that the embedded channel runs its full length in a particular channel.

-Strategy Set it to original or single.
-Setting the value to original means that the subsequence will run fully on each cycle of the parent sequence.
-The other possible value is single and that would only show one item of the subsequence on each run (for instance, the 1st item on the first loop, 2nd item on the second loop, and so on.)
+Set it to original or single.
+Setting the value to original means that the subsequence runs fully on each cycle of the parent sequence.
+The other possible value is single.
+Such value would only show one item of the subsequence on each run.
+For example, the first item on the first loop, and the second item on the second loop.

-An Experience Fragment allows you to add an experience fragment (group of one or more components including content and layout that can be referenced within pages) to your AEM Screens channel.
-Drag and drop the component to AEM editor and select the experience fragment.
+An Experience Fragment lets you add an Experience Fragment (group of one or more components including content and layout that can be referenced within pages) to your AEM Screens channel.
+Drag and drop the component to AEM Editor and click the Experience Fragment.

-To learn more about how to create an experience fragment and leverage it into an AEM Screens project, refer to Using Experience Fragments.
+To learn more about how to create an Experience Fragment and apply it to an AEM Screens project, see Using Experience Fragments.

 exp